Skip to main content

 Thank you for your feedback!

 Qtip: This page describes functionality available to Engagement, Lifecycle, Pulse, and Ad Hoc Employee Research projects.
-However, only Engagement projects have hierarchies.
+However, only Engagement and Pulse projects have hierarchies.
 For more details on each, see Types of Employee Experience Projects.

 About Adding & Removing Participants